private first dance lessons and wedding dance lessons in london

 Quick-Step was born after the Charleston era and it was a crossbreed of Charleston and Fox-Trot.

-It is a fun dance and it moves at a quick pace around the dance floor.
-It is highly enjoyable and lots of energy is required keep the fast dance going.
+It is a fun dance and moves at a quick pace around the dance floor.
+It is highly enjoyable, and lots of energy is required keep the fast dance going.
 Popular Quick-Step songs:

 • Let’s Face the Music and Dance by Nat King Cole